 Description of the Current Forecast System: Physics

 The Regional Ocean Modeling System (ROMS; Rutgers version 3) is configured for the Washington and Oregon coasts after Giddings et al. More information about ROMS can be found here.
-More information about the Cascadia domain developed by the Coastal Modeling Group at the UW can be found here.
+The Cascadia domain was developed by the Coastal Modeling Group at the UW.
+More information about the model physics can be found here.

 The domain used in our study, seen in Figure 1, extends from 43°N to 50°N including Puget Sound with a horizontal resolution of 1.5 km and 40 vertical levels and was designed as part of the PNWTOX-PNW project

 The CFS is used for surface forcing and boundary conditions of the regional model.
 The CFS is a global, coupled atmosphere-ocean-land model, which uses a 3DVAR technique to assimilate both in-situ and satellite-based ocean and atmospheric data (Saha et al. 2006, 2010).
 The CFS resolves the global atmosphere at ~200km resolution and the global ocean at ~50km resolution.
 Monthly and daily averages of CFS output are available online, and include both hindcasts, from 1979-present and forecasts out to nine months beyond present time.
 The CFS is currently being run operationally by NOAA/NCEP/CPC for seasonal weather prediction.
 CFS forecasts have significant skill at capturing much of the interannual variability in this property, which reflects both local and remote forcing.
 Further skill is provided through use of a regional model that can better account for mesoscale processes.